higherkindness/mu-graphql-example-elm/README.md

 $ npm start
 ```

-## Features
+## This example demonstrates

+- [x] Queries
-- [x] Queries (Search authors by name and books by title, combine queries into one)
+   - How to combine queries and selection sets (search authors by name and books by title)
+   - How to handle errors and loading state
-- [x] Mutations (add an author)
+- [x] Mutations
+   - How to create a new entity related to an existing one (submit a book with an existing author)
+   - How to compose Tasks to create several new entities with relations (submit a book with a new author)
-- [ ] Subscriptions (observe just added authors)
+- [ ] Subscriptions

+## This app does not demonstrate:

+- User input ~~validation~~ parsing best practices
+- Routing best practices
+- Debouncing user input
+- Client-side validation before submitting a form

-## Notes
+## Other technical notes:

-- [elm-graphql] also supports code-generation from introspection files, local schema  files and remote servers with introspection enabled _(it usually is)_.
+- [elm-graphql] also supports code-generation from introspection files, local schema files, and remote servers with introspection enabled _(it usually is)_.
-- In this particular example it's better for us to use exactly that schema  file which was used for implementing backend, rather than keeping a duplicate schema in the client repo (in this case they will become inconsistent some day).
-However, in real applications it could be great to have both backend and client code located in one repo together with the schema.
+- In this particular example, it's better for us to use exactly that schema file, which was used for implementing backend, rather than keeping a duplicate schema in the client repo (in this case someday they will become inconsistent).
+However, in real applications, it could be great to have both backend and client code located in one repo together with the schema.
-- [elm-graphql] provides queries as `Task`s, which makes them much composable than `Cmd`s.
 - both [elm-graphql] and [elm-app] can be installed as global dependencies, but we don't consider it a good practice, because it immediately becomes harder to maintain versions.
 - old generated files are removed by [elm-graphql] automatically, we don't need to worry about it.
 - `curl` is not supported on Windows systems, but you can download the schema file manually.